Rasus y Bannau Checkpoint Guide

 Please note all distances are estimates from a range of mapping software and GPS traces.

-Both Ultra races have an an option of using a drop bag which will be taken to CP5 (33 miles) at Blaen Llia Forest car park.
+The 100km Ultra races have an an option of using a drop bag which will be taken to CP5 (40 miles) at Glyntawe.
 You will receive your drop bag at registration and you can only use this drop bag.
 Drop bags may get wet during transit, so if there is anything which you must keep dry it should be put in a waterproof plastic bag or drybag inside your drawstring drop bag.

 The drop bags are pictured below and are the same standard issue drop bags that we have used at other events.
 You can re-use bags from previous races if it helps you to pack them before the event - just remember to clearly label them with your race number and drop bag number for the current race!

-Drop bags will be handed to the race team outside the Theater.
-Bag drop will be open from 30 minutes before the race starts.
+Drop bags will be handed to the race team at the race start and bag drop will be open from 30 minutes before the race starts.

-All drop bags will be returned to the event HQ in in Brecon and return can be expected from 1930 on the Saturday evening.
+All drop bags will be returned to the event HQ in in Brecon and return can be expected from 1100 on the Saturday morning.

 The images below show a fully packed drop bag (left picture) with the kit that was packed into it (right picture).
 The spare kit includes some size 9.5 HOKA Stinson trainers, a spare winter mid-layer, spare running leggings, spare t-shirt, spare socks, K-tape, lip balm, s-caps (electrolytes), body glide (lube), blister plasters, and some additional energy gels, drink powders and wine gums for the next section of the race.
 Of course it is up to you to decide what to pack in your drop bag.